interrogator/buzz/README.md

 ## Viewing search results

 An important principle in *buzz* is the separation of searching and viewing results.
-Unlike many other tools, you do not search for a concordance---instead, you search the corpus, and then visualise the output of the data as a concordance.
+Unlike many other tools, you do not search for a concordance---instead, you search the corpus, and then visualise the result of the search as a concordance.

 ### Concordancing